ashtonw7/writing-with-no-purpose/posts/metal-detector.md

 ---
-title: "Metal Detectors Are Great, but Here Are Some Other Detectors I Want to See Invented"
+title: "Metal Detectors Are Great, but Here Are Some Other Detectors I Want to See"
 slug: 'metal-detectors'
 author: 'Ashton Winters'
 quote: 'Youth is fleeting, so you might as well start acting old now.
 That’s why I decided to buy myself a metal detector.'